 4. Signing/clocking or altering other employees’ time cards or records; altering one’s own time card or record or having one’s time card or record signed/clocked or altered by another, without authorization (dishonesty, failure of good behavior or malfeasance).

-5. Knowingly concealing a communicable disease (i.e., T.B., etc.) which may endanger others (neglect of duty, failure of good behavior, misfeasance or malfeasance).
+5. Knowingly concealing a communicable disease (e.g. TB) which may endanger others (neglect of duty, failure of good behavior, misfeasance or malfeasance).

 6. Carrying or possessing firearms, explosives or weapons in the work area (failure of good behavior or malfeasance).